-Following its mandated Lead and Copper Rule sampling plan, Capital Region Water tested 31 high risk residential homes throughout its service area in 2016.
-State and federal regulations require the 90th percentile lead level to be less than 15 parts per billion.
-Capital Region Water's results were 0 parts per billion.
-You can find these results online at: capitalregionwater.com/2016-leadsampling-results-table.
-Capital Region Water will test for lead and copper again in 2019.
+Following its mandated Lead and Copper Rule sampling plan, Capital Region Water recently completed its required Lead and Copper Rule sampling plan by testing 33 high risk residential homes throughout its service area in 2019.
+State and federal regulations require the 90th percentile lead level to be less than 15 parts per billion, meaning the lead level must not exceed this level in at least 90 percent of the homes sampled.
+Capital Region Water's result was 0 parts per billion.
+Capital Region Water will test for lead and copper again in 2022.